remotesynth/Static-Site-Samples/README.md

 In order to make "fair" comparisons, all of the examples are (initially) built using the default templating language.
 If an engine supports multiple defaults, the sample is built with the language used in the generated templates (for example, Harp supports Jade and EJS by default but the generated templates use Jade, so the initial sample was built with Jade).

-The "ratings" in the presentation represent my own personal opinion.
-Given the stylistic differences between each project, your opinion may differ greatly.
-For example, those comfortable with Ruby may feel that Middleman is quite easy to use (however, I am not a Ruby developer).

 ##Jekyll Example

 To get started, you'll need to install Jekyll (no official Windows support is available but a [workaround](http://jekyllrb.com/docs/windows/#installation) is available.
 Jekyll is Ruby-based.